-40. No dancer who has at any time won a first placing in any event in which they have competed as an individual shall thereafter be eligible to compete as a Novice.
+- 40. No dancer who has at any time won a first placing in any event in which they have competed as an individual, other than a Beginners' event, shall thereafter be eligible to compete as a Novice. - 40.1.
+A dancer who enters any event other than a Beginners' Class in a particular dance, ceases to be eligible for Beginner classes in that dance. - 41.
+Competitors in Dancing shall dance the number of steps set out hereunder except in Recall

-41. Competitors in Dancing shall dance the number of steps set out hereunder except in Recall Performances where the Judge may require fewer than the full number of steps to be danced.
+Performances where the Judge may require fewer than the full number of steps to be danced.
 Double steps shall be counted as equivalent to two steps.
 Double Time Jig steps shall be danced only in those classes where the maximum age exceeds 13 years.
-41.1.
-Novice classes and all classes where the maximum age is 7 years or under: